YOUTH IN FOOD SYSTEMS

 Are you a high school student looking for ways to get involved?
 All of our Youth in Food Systems programming works within a youth-led model, meaning there are a number of year-round remote and seasonal in-person opportunities for involvement.
 Plus, you can get some community service hours by volunteering with us!

-From April to October 2021, we have directly engaged 104 youth volunteers across southern Ontario in the program.
+From April 2021 to April 2022, we have directly engaged over 120 youth volunteers across southern Ontario in the program.
 Here’s some of what they had to say about their work with us:

 Volunteering at Waterloo Region School Food Gardens these past two months has significantly impacted my life [..]
 Through my role as a Social Media Content Creator, I have made posts about food literacy, gardening tips, and environmentally friendly actions with my peers, and I have, at the same time, educated myself and others to take better care of the world around us.
 I feel that the effort that Waterloo Region School Food Gardens is putting in to encourage environmental sustainability is making an extremely positive impact on all volunteers and school associated, and this should be continued in hopes of a brighter future.